3/2 Physics/Engineering Option

 Meet the Faculty

 Engineering students are a part of the physics family and study with dedicated faculty who are committed to helping their students follow their passions.
-Professors Johnny Lin and Linda McDonald will walk alongside you as you complete the physics and general education curriculum, find research opportunities, and apply for the accredited engineering program of your choice to complete the 3/2 program.
-Meet Johnny and Linda.
+Professors Johnny Lin, Linda McDonald, and Stephen Ray will walk alongside you as you complete the physics and general education curriculum, find research opportunities, and apply for the accredited engineering program of your choice to complete the 3/2 program.
+Meet the faculty.

 Engineering Program Requirements